 These courses are available for all AU students who meet the prerequisites, regardless of the College in which they are enrolled.

 Because AU is a university it offers a diversity of curricular opportunities not typically found in a liberal arts college.
-Programs in Athletic Training Education (College of Professional Studies) and Gerontology (College of Liberal Arts and Sciences) or Biomaterials Engineering (Kazuo Inamori School of Engineering) are examples of the distinctive programs of special interest to prospective health professions students, which complement the traditional programs in Biology and Chemistry.
+Programs in Athletic Training, Gerontology, or Biomaterials Engineering are examples of the distinctive programs of special interest to prospective health professions students, which complement the traditional programs in Biology and Chemistry.

 Health-related elective courses provide additional perspectives on medicine.
 Classes offered in our world-renowned School of Art & Design can be useful as well.
 For example, painting and sculpture might be useful for a future reconstructive plastic surgeon, or pottery for a future dentist.
 Students interested in veterinary medicine can register for courses in equine science and equine nutrition, taught as part of the Equestrian Studies Program.

 Alfred University pre-health students have interned in places as diverse as Roswell Park Cancer Institute, the Rosamund Gifford Zoo and the Arthritis Foundation, as well as in laboratories in major research institutions and medical facilities.
-Internship opportunities for pre-veterinary students are available through the Center for Organic and Sustainable Agriculture Program at Alfred State College.
+Internship opportunities for pre-veterinary students are available through the Agricultural Technology Program at Alfred State College.

 Alfred University graduates have a successful record of acceptance at medical and professional schools in the health field, including the following: